 Natural Edible Supplements

-These supplements are mixed in with your dog’s food, and are also available in chewable form.
+These supplements are mixed in, and are also available in chewable form.
 Therefore, no application process is necessary.
 Many of these supplements focus on natural ingredients such as garlic, which can have additional benefits such as boosting the immune system.
 Not only can the ingredients in these products repel ticks and fleas, but they can usually repel flies, mosquitoes and other biting insects as well.

 As with other tick repellent products, it is important to read the supplement label carefully and follow directions for best results.
 While a natural product may avoid the dangers associated with chemicals, dogs with allergies or food sensitivities may still have some reactions.